Lindisfarne Castle: History

 The castle is located in what was once the very volatile border area between England and Scotland; the area was also frequently attacked by Vikings.

-Lindisfarne Priory was abandoned between 1536 and 1537 as part of the Dissolution of the Monasteries.
+Lindisfarne Priory was finally abandoned for the last time for use as a priory ca. 1537 as part of the dissolution of the monasteries.
 After Henry VIII suppressed the priory, his troops used the remains as a naval store.
 In 1542 Henry VIII ordered Thomas Manners, 1st Earl of Rutland to fortify the site against possible Scottish invasion.
 By December 1547, Ralph Cleisbye, Captain of the fort, had guns that included a wheel-mounted demi-culverin, two brass sakers, a falcon, and another fixed demi-culverin.

-Taking advantage of the island's strategic location, in 1549, a small fort was built on a high rock known as Beblowe, the highest point of the island, to the north of the monastic buildings, and overlooking the harbour.
+Taking advantage of the island's strategic location, in 1549, a small fort was built on a high rock known as Beblowe, the highest point of the island, approximately 1 kilometre east of the monastic buildings, and overlooking the harbour.
 Military engineer Sir Richard Lee saw only a decayed platform and turf rampart when he inspected the area in 1565.
 Elizabeth I then had work carried out on the fort, strengthening it and providing gun platforms for the new developments in artillery technology.
 These works in 1570 and 1571 cost £1191.
 During the construction work, the priory buildings were used as a source of building stone.

 When James I came to power in England, he combined the Scottish and English thrones, and the need for the castle declined.
 At this time the castle was still garrisoned from Berwick and protected the small Lindisfarne Harbour.

-In the eighteenth century, the castle was occupied briefly by Jacobite rebels, but was quickly recaptured by soldiers from Berwick who imprisoned the rebels; they dug their way out and hid for nine days close to nearby Bamburgh Castle before making good their escape.
+In the eighteenth century, the castle was occupied briefly by Jacobite rebels, but was quickly recaptured by soldiers from Berwick who imprisoned the rebels who dug their way out and hid for nine days close to nearby Bamburgh Castle before making good their escape.

 In later years the castle was used as a coastguard look-out and became something of a tourist attraction.
-Charles Rennie Mackintosh made a sketch of the old fort in 1901.

 Lutyens's renovation

 In 1901, it became the property of Edward Hudson, a publishing magnate and the owner of Country Life magazine.
 He had it refurbished in the Arts and Crafts style by Sir Edwin Lutyens.
 It is said that Hudson and the architect came across the building while touring Northumberland and climbed over the wall to explore inside.

 The walled garden, which had originally been the garrison's vegetable plot, was designed by Lutyens' long-time friend and collaborator, Gertrude Jekyll between 1906 and 1912.
 It is some distance away from the castle itself.
 Between 2002 and 2006 it was restored to Jekyll's original planting plan which is now held in the Reef Collection at the University of California, Berkeley.
-The castle, garden and nearby lime kilns have been in the care of the National Trust since 1944 and are open to visitors.